ansalens/x86_asm/nightmare/00-intro/unit_01/c.md

 - Pointer is a variable that contains a memory address of another variable.
 - In other words it's just a variable that contains a number.
 - `int *p` declares integer pointer.
-- `*p` dereferences, follows the pointer to the memory address referenced by p.
+- `*p` uses dereference operation, it follows the pointer to the memory address referenced by p.
 - `&p` returns the address of variable `p` in memory.

 - Look at `reference.c` for some pointer action.